 But you are still reading this so I’m going to assume you really do want to start a blog .
 And I’m so glad.
 Because I love blogging and I love talking about blogging even more!

-Here are a few things to consider BEFORE starting a blog:
+Here are a 5 important things to consider BEFORE starting a blog:

 For me, this one was easy.
 I am very passionate about two things: nursing and motherhood.
 (And, well, my husband & other loved ones too, but for the sake of having a blog, you need to find YOUR specific niche that you can passionately write about).